 Footy is a bit like investment.
 If you don’t have a plan, you’re probably not going to win.
 So, how do you give yourself an edge?
-Number one, start young.
+Number one, start young and plan for retirement.

 You’re never too young to kick goals